Authors

 - EAR Detective Pro – Includes Data Center monitoring, Analysis and Accounting modules.

-- EAR Optimizer – Includes all features of EAR Detective Pro, with the addition of the energy optimization module for both CPU and GPU, and the Job and System Analytics tools.
+- EAR Optimizer – Includes all features of EAR Detective Pro, with the addition of the energy optimization module for both CPU and GPU.

 - EAR Optimizer Pro – Build upon EAR Optimizer by introducing the smart power capping module.